 Key Takeaways

-• Sufficient sleep, physical activity, and movement all back and support the rhythm of your immune system, acting synchronously.
+- Adequate amounts of sleep, regular physical activity, and movement promote the rhythm of your immune system and work in harmony.

 How Our Immune System Changes After 60 — And Why It Matters

-The immune system takes on the role of a protective security for maintaining health by identifying and addressing issues that pose a health risk.
-But unfortunately, as age advances, this security begins to slow down and fatigue with increased age.
-The white blood cells, responsible for fighting infections, might not increase in numbers as efficiently as needed.
-Additionally, the body might not recognize older viruses effectively, meaning that vaccinations or prior infections can no longer provide adequate protection.
+The immune system acts as a protective security guard to ensure the person’s health is protected by detection and intervention.
+As age advances, this security begins to slow down and become fatigued.
+The infection-fighting white blood cells may not be mobilized as efficiently as needed.
+Furthermore, the body may not be able to efficiently recognize aged viruses which means vaccinations or prior infections would no longer protect the individual adequately.

 Your Immune Health Begins With Daily Habits — Not Just Pills or Products

-This is another routine that is often overlooked.
-Regular walks, stretches, chair exercises, as well as weight lifting and running help with circulation, which aids the body in removing toxins.
-I’ve had older adults increase their immune markers by improving their daily average of motion to just 20 minutes.
+This is yet another regimen that tends to be neglected.
+Regular walks, stretching, exercises typically performed from a seated position, as well as weight training and running, all support circulation, which assists the body in removing toxins.
+I have witnessed older adults increasing immune markers simply by increasing daily activity levels to a bare minimum of 20 minutes.

-Stress is a stealthy adversary of our immune health.
-During prolonged periods of stress or worrying, one’s body produces substances that lower the resistance to infection.
-This is why making time for relaxation is not a luxury; it is an essential part of your defense plan.
+Stress is a silent but dangerous enemy of our immune system.
+Chronic worrying results in the body producing factors that increase vulnerability to infection.
+This is why carving out time for relaxation is not a luxury; it is an essential component of your battle plan.

 What You Eat Affects How You Heal — Let Food Be Your Shield

 As I always tell my father, “food is either helping your body or slowing it down.”
-Consuming fruits and vegetables, especially the vibrant ones, is extremely helpful to the body since it provides essential vitamins needed for healthy cell production.
-Your stomach, or gut, aids greatly in determining how strong your immunity is, and when you offer it fibers as found in many leafy greens, beans, and a variety of berries, it is made to run smoothly.
+Eating bright fruits and vegetables is very helpful because they provide the vitamins necessary for healthy cell development.
+Your gut has a significant influence on the strength of your immunity, and when you nourish it with fibrous foods like many leafy greens, beans, and a range of berries, it functions more efficiently.

-And discussing the other constituents of this matter, protein is also very relevant.
-It is known that with age, the need for protein to preserve muscles and immune cells increases.
-If mechanically eating poses an issue, soft-cooked meats, eggs, and even plant-based meat such as lentils and tofu can be used.
+Concerning the other components of this issue, protein is noteworthy too.
+With aging, the individual’s needs for protein to maintain muscles and immune system cells increase.
+If mechanically eating is a challenge, soft-cooked meats, eggs, and some plant-based proteins such as lentils and tofu may provide adequate protein.

 Do You Need Supplements?
 The Real Talk Seniors Should Hear

-I hear this question a lot: “should I be taking vitamins or supplements?”
+I often hear people ask me this: “Should I be taking vitamins or supplements?”

 Why Vaccines Matter More Than Ever in Your 60s and Beyond